scrabbletank/farhome-rules/rulesdoc.md

 Mend a creature's wounds.
 Make a spellcasting roll, healing a single wound and adding a wound for every crit rolled.

-Add a Wound die for every level above the 1st.
+Add a Wound die for every level above 1st.

 ___
 #### Healing Word